 Knowing how to avoid these pitfalls will ensure the success of your participative innovative process and, importantly, the implementation of effective ideas that create value for the business.

-If you wish to find out how to create an effective innovative culture in your business, please download our latest e-book:
+If you wish to find out how to create an effective innovative culture in your business, please download our ebook:

 These four key points are responses to the main pitfalls encountered: